bmc/ebook/README.md

 There are sample files in this repository, so you can build a (completely pointless and utterly useless) eBook right away.

+## What's Where

+* Your book's Markdown sources, cover image, and some metadata go in the `book` subdirectory.
+This is where you'll be doing your editing.

+* The `files` subdirectory contains files used by the build.
+For instance, the HTML and ePub style sheets are there, as are LaTeX templates (used for PDF output) and a Microsoft Word style reference document.
+You shouldn't need to touch anything in `files`.

+* The `scripts` subdirectory currently just contains a Pandoc filter used to provide [enhanced markup](#additional-markup).
+You shouldn't need to touch anything in `scripts`.

+* The `lib` directory contains some additional Python code used by the build.
+  Ignore it.

+* Your book output files (`book.docx`, `book.epub`, `book.pdf` and
+  `book.html`) are generated in the topmost directory.

+* The build will also generate a subdirectory called `tmp` to hold some temporary files.
+Git is configured to ignore that directory.

 ## Getting Started

 Start by downloading and unpacking the latest